oracle/python-oracledb/doc/src/user_guide/txn_management.rst

   :meth:`~Connection.begin_sessionless_transaction`.
 An example is "36b8f84d-df4e-4d49-b662-bcde71a8764f".

-- ``timeout``: This parameter determines the duration that this transaction can be resumed by a connection the next time that it is suspended.
+- ``timeout``: This parameter is the number of seconds this transaction can stay suspended when :meth:`Connection.suspend_sessionless_transaction()` is later called, or if the transaction is automatically suspended when the ``suspend_on_success`` parameter is set to to *True* in :meth:`Cursor.execute()` or :meth:`Cursor.executemany()`.
 The default value is *60* seconds.
 If the transaction is not resumed within the specified duration, the transaction will be rolled back.

 - ``defer_round_trip``: This parameter determines whether the request to start a sessionless transaction should be sent immediately or with the next